lbryio/spec/index.md

 Where:

-- C = claim height (height when the claim was accepted)
+- C = stake height (height when the stake was accepted)
 - H = current height
 - T = takeover height (the most recent height at which the controlling claim for the name changed)

-In written form, the delay before a claim becomes active is equal to the claim’s height minus height of the last takeover, divided by 32.
+In written form, the delay before a stake becomes active is equal to the stake's height minus height of the last takeover, divided by 32.
 The delay is capped at 4032 blocks, which is 7 days of blocks at 2.5 minutes per block (our target block time).
 The max delay is reached 224 (7x32) days after the last takeover.

 The purpose of this delay function is to give long-standing claimants time to respond to changes, while still keeping takeover times reasonable and allowing recent or contentious claims to change state quickly.

-###### Claim Transition Example
+##### Example {#transition-example}

 Here is a step-by-step example to illustrate the different scenarios.
-All claims are for the same name.
+All stakes are for the same name.

 **Block 13:** Claim A for 10LBC is accepted.
 It is the first claim, so it immediately becomes active and controlling.
 <br>State: A(10) is controlling

 **Block 1001:** Claim B for 20LBC is accepted.
 It’s activation height is `1001 + min(4032, floor((1001-13) / 32)) = 1001 + 30 = 1031`.